 The only masters courses that do not require audition are MA and MFA Theatre Directing.
 All applicants to all other courses are expected to audition in person or, for overseas applicants only, submit online materials.

 Audition days and interviews take place at our Loughton campus between December and May.
 The audition day starts with a general address to all applicants after which you will be allocated to a group and directed to a room for your first audition piece.
-You will then be asked to perform your audition speeches in front of your group and at least two East 15 tutors.
-You may receive direction and suggestions during the audition so you should listen closely to what you are being asked to do.
-You will also generally receive feedback during your audition – we do not give feedback after the event, only on the day
+You will then be asked to perform your audition speeches in front of your group and at least one East 15 tutor.

 Our audition process is very thorough, giving you the opportunity to demonstrate your full potential.
 The audition lasts from four to six hours and includes opportunities to ask questions and engage with staff and current students.